 My main areas of research are the literature and culture of the ‘threshold period’ between 1780 and 1830, modernism, and contemporary drama.
 Increasingly I have been working in the field of Medical Humanities and the Enlightenment Studies.

 Emeritus Professor of French; Emeritus Fellow of The Queen's College

 My research interests lie in the field of French literature of the eighteenth and nineteenth centuries.
 My research has focused in particular, and at different times, on the works of Voltaire, Stendhal, Zola, Maupassant, and Mallarmé.
 From 2009 to 2011 I held a Leverhulme Major Research Fellowship for a project entitled ‘Moses or Orpheus?
 The Poet as Lawgiver in Nineteenth-Century French Literature’, in which I set out to examine how poets and writers envisaged the role of the poet and the nature and function of the ‘poetic’ during the period.
 My book Unacknowledged Legislators: The Poet as Lawgiver in Post-Revolutionary France: Chateaubriand-Staël-Lamartine-Hugo-Vigny was published by Oxford University Press in April 2016, and I am now working on a sequel, to include discussion of Nerval, Baudelaire, Flaubert, Laforgue, Rimbaud, and Mallarmé, among others.

-Associate Professor in French, Fellow of Jesus College
+Professor of French Literature and Thought, Fellow of Jesus College

 Research: Russian Literature and Cultural History of XVIII early XIX centuries in European Context.
 Russian Literature and Ideology.
 Cultural History of Emotions.
 Late Soviet and Post Soviet Literature.